Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: Simulation results

-Figure~\ref{fig:areaEvol} shows the shrinkage of the grain for the three cases (M0), (M1) and (M2).
+Figure~\ref{fig:areaEvol} shows the shrinkage of the grain for the three cases (M0), (M1), and (M2).
 We consider the area of the grain boundary, computed as in \cite{Salvalaglio2018}, as well as lengths $l_0$ and $\bar{l}=\frac{1}{2}(l_1+l_2)$, as defined in Figure~\ref{fig:shapeComp}, to account for the anisotropic shrinkage.
-As expected in the setting of enhance grain shrinkage (M2), the grain shrinks faster than in the case of hindered grain shrinkage (M1).
+As expected in the setting of enhanced grain shrinkage (M2), the grain shrinks faster than in the case of hindered grain shrinkage (M1).
 However, the fastest shrinkage is obtained for the reference case (M0).
-This behavior has already been observed in \cite{BEV19}, and it can be explained by the dependency of $M\gamma$, the product of the mobility and the grain boundary energy, on \mm.
+This behavior has already been observed in \cite{BEV19}, and it can be explained by the dependency of $M\gamma$, namely the product of the mobility and the grain boundary energy, on \mm.
 The anisotropy of the shrinkage is influenced by $\mm$ but remains within the same order for all three cases.

-To further highlight details of the defect structures the defect networks corresponding to the open symbols in Figure~\ref{fig:areaEvol}(left) are shown in Figure~\ref{fig:shapeComp}.
-They correspond to the same grain boundary area and indicate the deformation of the defect network by the magnetization.
+To further highlight details of the grain shrinkage discussed above, dislocation networks corresponding to the open symbols in Figure~\ref{fig:areaEvol}(left) are shown in Figure~\ref{fig:shapeComp}.
+They correspond to the same grain boundary area and indicate the deformation of the dislocation network by the magnetization.

-Figure~\ref{fig:shapeEvol} shows the defect networks during their shrinkage in time.
+Figure~\ref{fig:shapeEvol} shows the dislocation networks during their shrinkage over time.
 Representative stages are selected, corresponding to the full symbols in Figure~\ref{fig:areaEvol}.
-They also indicate the magnetization-dependent deformation of the defect network.
-We notice that besides the global shapes, the networks also show qualitatively different arrangement of defects for different magnetizations.
+They also indicate the magnetization-dependent deformation of the dislocation network.
+Besides the global shapes, the dislocation networks also show a qualitatively different arrangement of defects for different magnetizations.